MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.7 Tab Bar Controllers/README.md

 ## Assignment ##

-Found in your student resource folder and also referenced on page 203.
-Create and Finish the UIKit Assignment.
+Create and Finish the Lab-About Me.
+Found in your student resource folder and also referenced on page 368.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.